 When you realize that she overcame the effects of a childhood case of polio to go on to on to be the first American woman to win 3 gold medals in track & field in one Olympic games, that quote takes on a whole new light, doesn't it?
 While my own struggles with complicated knitting techniques are literally nothing like her struggle to achieve her goals, I am inspired to embrace that part of my character that very stubbornly does not quit.
 I tell my students all the time, especially the beginners, keep at it.
 You're bigger than those sticks and that yarn.
 Don't let them get the better of you.
 Because really, how sad would it be to give up on mastering a knitting technique with Wilma Rudolph as your role model?

 I've had good times with lace knitting and times that weren't so good.
 There was the lace shrug for my daughter's prom that ended up just being stockinette stitch, for example.
 There was also that enormous lace blanket that I knit, so I know I'm not beaten.

 Perseverance then is the name of the game.
 Another word for perseverance is "Lifeline."
 (OK, I may have made that up) If you're going to make anything of yourself as a knitter of lace (or at least conquer the fear or master the technique, as the case may be), you're going to HAVE to run a Lifeline.
 I know it takes valuable knitting time to do it.
-Trust me, I understand--some days my knitting time is scarce as hen's teeth (as my husband's grandmother used to say) (you're picturing a chicken now, aren't you, trying to remember if they have teeth) (disturbing imagery isn't it?).
+Trust me, I understand--some days my knitting time is scarce as hen's teeth (as grandmother used to say) (you're picturing a chicken now, aren't you, trying to remember if they have teeth) (disturbing imagery isn't it?).
 Take that extra time now to save yourself the heartache of having to start over from the beginning.